 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

+The carotid arteries can be well-visualized by ultrasonography, and ultrasonographic measurement of the carotid intima-media thickness (CIMT) has been investigated as a technique to identify and monitor subclinical artherosclerosis.
+B-mode ultrasound is most commonly used to measure CIMT.
 The intima-media thickness (IMT) is measured and averaged over several sites in each carotid artery.
 Imaging of the far wall of each common carotid artery yields more accurate and reproducible IMT measurements than imaging of the near wall.
 Two echogenic lines are produced, representing the lumen- intima interface and the media-adventitia interface.
 The distance between these two lines constitutes the IMT.

 In October 2009, the U.S. Preventative Services Task Force (USPSTF) published a systemic review of CIMT within the scope of a larger recommendation statement entitled “Coronary Heart Disease: Screening Using Non-Traditional Risk Factors”.
 Coronary heart disease is the most common cause of mortality in adults in the United States.
 Treatment to prevent CHD events by modifying risk factors is currently based on the Framingham risk model, which sorts individuals into low, intermediate or high risk groups.
 If the risk model could be improved, treatment might be better targeted, thereby maximizing screening benefits and minimizing harms.
 The most likely opportunity to improve the model is use of additional risk factors to reclassify those in the intermediate risk group to either high or low risk.